|City:||Washington, D.C., USA|

 Queen almost missed this concert at the Kennedy Center, a venue usually used for classical music and opera.

-Freddie's voice had been giving him problems at some shows on this tour, particularly yesterday in Philadelphia.
-This led him to see a throat specialist in Philadelphia the next morning, only to be diagnosed with throat nodules.
+Freddie's voice had been giving him problems at some shows on this tour, particularly on the previous night in Philadelphia, which led him to see a throat specialist in Philadelphia the next morning, only to be diagnosed with throat nodules.
 It was strongly recommended he refrained from singing or even speaking for three months.
-However, the rest of the band were already on their way to D.C. for their next show, and Freddie did not want to disappoint fans by canceling a show on such short notice.
+However, the rest of the band were already on their way to D.C. for their next show, and Freddie did not want to disappoint fans by cancelling a show on such short notice.

 Needing to rush to Washington for the show, Freddie and a couple aides (Dave Thomas and Jack Nelson of Trident Audio Productions, with whom Queen were still signed at this point) boarded a train which only made it to Baltimore, as there was a derailed train on the tracks.
 Every taxi cab and hire car was booked, so they were forced to wait for the next train, which departed around 5pm (Queen were due on stage at 8pm).
-Freddie missed soundcheck and the band went on stage only slightly later than scheduled, delivering what was apparently a superb show, especially from the lead singer.
+Freddie missed soundcheck and the band went on stage only slightly later than scheduled, delivering what was a superb show from the entire band.

 Here is a minimally revealing review of the show from the next day's Washington Post.